SADEInnovations/slackbot-sharepoint-excel-reader/README.md

 ![](images/IDs.png)
 ![](images/Client_Secret.png)

-### Fetch the excel file
+### Fetch the excel file (and updating the file details yearly)

-1. In Microsoft Entra -> applications -> app registrations choose your app
-2. Go to API permissions
-3. Click add a permission -> Microsoft Graph -> Application permissions and look for Files.Read.All and Sites.Read.All
-4. Click grant admin consent.
-   > Tools like Postman or Microsoft Graph Explorer are great for testing purposes.
-I'll be using postman here
-5. Open postman and create a requests for
+Use postman.
+See BonusBot vault in 1PassWord for the secrets.

 - Getting an access token
   > POST request to the url "https://login.microsoftonline.com/{your-tenant-id}/oauth2/v2.0/token"
   > Add a header -> Content-Type:application/x-www-form-urlencoded

 ![](images/Access_Token_Req1.png)